alensiljak/js-promise-integration/proposals/js-promise-integration/Overview.md

 ## Interface

 The proposal is to extend the `WebAssembly.Function` object with a new class of attributes that reflect additional meta-level information about _how_ a particular function is to be used.
-Our focus will be on two particular attributes&mdash;`suspending` and `promising`&mdash;however, it is expected that other attribtes may follow&mdash;to support additional use cases not necessarily connected to this proposal.
+Our focus will be on two particular attributes&mdash;`suspending` and `promising`&mdash;however, it is expected that other attributes may follow&mdash;to support additional use cases not necessarily connected to this proposal.

 ```
 [Exposed=(Window,Worker,Worklet)]